 Part of IRT Information Security's mission is to monitor and protect the School of Medicine networks, and to promote information security awareness among students, faculty, and staff.
 Read below for more information about how IRT keeps the School of Medicine infrastructure secure, as well as some ways that you can keep your own information secure.

-- Firewall: About the School of Medicine firewall and how to request access, plus an overview of firewalls in general.
+- Firewall: About the School of Medicine firewall and how to request access.

 - Networking: About the School of Medicine's data communications network, both wired and wireless.